PředmětyPředměty(verze: 964)

 - Irina Paperno, "The Notebooks of the Peasant Evgeniia Kiseleva: The War Separated Us Forever", in Irina Paperno, Stories of the Soviet Experience - Memories, Diaries, Dreams (Cornell UP: Ithaca and London, 2009): II/2, p.
 118-158.

-- Portelli, The Death of Luigi Trastulli, chapter 6, "Uchronic Dreams: Working-Class Memory and Possible Worlds."
+- Alessandro Portelli, The Death of Luigi Trastulli and Other Stories, chapter 6, "Uchronic Dreams: Working-Class Memory and Possible Worlds."

 - Zounek et al. “You have betrayed us for a little dirty money!”
 The Prague Spring as seen by primary school teachers